 This posture is called seiza or kneeling posture, and it’s very popular, as well as being a good relief position for those who sit cross-legged while meditating.

 As you can see, this person has a beautiful upright posture, maintains the natural curves of the spine (from the neck right down to the base of the spine), and appears to be quite relaxed and comfortable.
 There’s good distance between the back of the legs and the top of the calves.

 The feet are relaxed, and there’s good width between the feet.

 We can’t stress enough how important it is to protect your knees when practicing, whether it’s meditation or yoga.

 While it’s not essential to have a zabuton for bench sitting, you should use something to protect the knees and ankles.
 A folded blanket that goes between the bench legs is an acceptable alternate.

 I received the bench and it is perfect.
 Thanks so much!

-Our tall bench is the same width, but 2″ higher.
+Our tall bench is the same width as our small and medium, but 2″ higher.
 Both have our proprietary leg cuts – you can’t see them in this picture as they are at the BASE of the bench, where they belong.
 Slightly rounded, with two angle cuts, this means that you are not forced into a fixed sitting posture, but can gently ease in and out of your posture, as a bit of relief.
-This is especially useful during long teisho (zen talks, much like christian sermons).
+This is especially useful during long teisho (zen talks, much like Christian sermons).

 I am using a bench I bought recently at a retreat right now.
 It feels great and really helps my posture.